-The second issue is the nature of the "safety net."
-It goes without saying that the underclass is in need of government benefits -- both for immediate survival and to obtain mobility out of the ghetto.
+As regards the nature of the "safety net," it goes without saying that the underclass is in need of government benefits-both for immediate survival and to obtain mobility out of the ghetto.
 Children, the major beneficiaries (along with the elderly) of social programs, need them merely to survive.
 Yet we are in a period where there are serious budget problems and a legislative mandate (Gramm-Rudman-Hollings) to reduce spending over the next several years.
 Choices will have to be made among existing programs.
 There is little momentum to launch major new programs.
-In addition, the Reagan administration has commissioned a major study of the welfare system that may, in fact, force the question more directly than would occur otherwise.
+In addition, the Reagan administration has commissioned a major study of the welfare system that may in fact force the question more directly than would occur otherwise.
 What's at stake?